Curriculum Links

 Science at Whitgreave:

 Science is a core subject and, as such, has a very high profile in school.
 There’s a real enthusiasm for Science throughout the school, with the children always speaking very highly of the engaging and exciting lessons that are taught.
-We are very proud of the fact that we have been awarded the Primary Science Quality Mark, and have received several Science grants – which just goes to show how dedicated we are to Science here at Whitgreave!
+We are very proud of the fact that we have been awarded the Primary Science Quality Mark three times, and have received several Science grants – which just goes to show how dedicated we are to Science here at Whitgreave!

 The Science Curriculum: